Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Checkout error message is now displayed even if no [accept_stripe_payment_checkout_error] shortcode inserted on custom checkout results page.
 - Frontend amount and quantity inputs are disabled on payment form submit to prevent "Token can't be used more than once" error.
 - Product description now supports WP embeds.
-- Some tweaks for better compatability with various page builders.
+- Tweaks for better compatability with various page builders.
-- Some other minor bugfixes.
+- Other minor bugfixes.

 = 1.9.22 =
 - Fixed archive pages list could be messed up when plugin is enabled.